jesperba01/mirusnordic_pp4/README.md

 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support.
 - I would like to thank the [Nicklas Olsson] For supplying images and insperation on the project.
-- I would like to thank my partner (John/Jane), for believing in me, and allowing me to make this transition into software development.